Skip to main content

 96×96Small inline icon

-If your source is smaller than 4×, the tool still runs but the larger density outputs are essentially upscaled — quality drops on high-DPI devices.
+If your source is smaller than 4×, the tool still runs, but the larger density outputs are upscaled.
+Quality drops on high-DPI devices.

 Recommended sizes for common UI elements (in source pixels, assumed 4×):